mindspore-ai/docs/tutorials/source_en/custom_program/hook_program.md

 ## register_backward_hook Function of Cell Object

 The user can use the `register_backward_hook` function on the Cell object to register a custom Hook function that captures the gradient associated with the Cell object when the network is back propagated.
-This function does not work in graph mode or inside functions modified with `@jit`.
 The `register_backward_hook` function takes the Hook function as an input and returns a `handle` object that corresponds to the Hook function.
 The user can remove the corresponding Hook function by calling the `remove()` function of the `handle` object.
 Each call to the `register_backward_hook` function will return a different `handle` object.

 Unlike the custom Hook function used by the HookBackward operator, the inputs of the Hook function used by `register_backward_hook` contains `cell`, which represents the information of the Cell object, the gradient passed to the Cell object in reverse, and the gradient of the reverse output of the Cell object.